keab/os3m-hardware/Ergo_mech/README.md

 # Custom ergonomic mechanical design

 This is a custom design for mechanical parts matching the OS3M PCB.
-It has some nice added features:
+It has (in my view) some nice added features:
 * Ergonomic shape
 * Made to have a 2 mm soft insert
 * Compartment for adding dead weight
 * Designed to have up to four 6x6x5 mm SPST switches that can be connected to the PCB (Note: firmware is not yet ready for this)
 * The bottom has recesses for gluing in rubber "feet"

+The design is made in Solid Edge Community Version, which is free so anyone should be able to extend the work if you like.
+Note that the files cannot (according to Siemens) be opened in the *commercial* version of Solid Edge.
+It's my first use of this tool so don't be suprised if you see that some features could have been done in a smarter way.

-*Credits: To save some time I borrowed a couple of profiles from Thingiverse #4772023 (handrest for 3dConnexion) by SenJos**
+*Credits: To save some time I borrowed a couple of profiles from Thingiverse #4772023 (handrest for 3dConnexion) by SenJos.
+Other re-used but slightly modified items are the knob from the HEIA fork, the target from lpurdy and the stem from spoter368*

+## Parts

 ### Knob